konstantine25b/polymarket_algo/src/polymarket/order_book/README.md

 **Visualization** adds an ASCII bar chart of the probabilities.

+**Token IDs Mode** shows token IDs for each market outcome:

+- Displays token IDs at the bottom of the market status output
+- Use these IDs directly with the Polymarket trading API or the bidding module
+- Ideal for automated trading strategies
+- Combine with `--quick --refresh` flags for a streamlined trading view

 ## Data Format

 The order book data is stored in JSON format with the following structure: